Perfectionism + Disordered Eating + Body Image

 Body image and self-esteem are how one perceives themselves and how they feel in their own body.
-Someone struggling with poor body image may be critical of their appearance and have distorted thoughts about particular parts of their body, such as obsessively thinking they have a large nose when others would disagree.
+Someone struggling with poor body image may be critical of their appearance and have distorted thoughts about particular parts of their body.
 One might think they are unattractive and feel ashamed, anxious, and self conscious based on their perception of their body.

 Is perfectionism controlling your eating habits and how you feel about your body?

 - Adhere to rigid and inflexible rules around food and exercise?

 - Obsessively calorie count?

 - Feel better about yourself when you stick to eating "safe," "clean" foods?

 - Feel guilty or a failure when you eat bad, forbidden foods?

 - Think your sense of worth is tied to what you look like on the outside?

 - Lack self confidence/self esteem?

 It is normal to want to look our best but for some individuals, they become overly preoccupied with their appearance and believe their body or a particular part of their body makes them imperfect.